KevCJones/Dodo-Todo/README.md

 ## Introduction

-> Challenge set - Write an Angular 4 to do list application.
+> Brief set - Write an Angular 4 to do list application.

 >This application should allow to: